-- 1. A Party may not require that an enterprise of that Party that is a covered investment appoint to a senior management position an individual of any particular nationality. - 2.
-A Party may require that a majority of the board of directors, or a committee thereof, of an enterprise of that Party that is a covered investment

-3. Subject to its domestic law relating to the entry of aliens, each Party shall grant temporary entry to nationals employed by an investor of the other Party who seek to render managerial or executive services, or services that require specialized knowledge, to an investment of that investor in the territory of the Party.
+- 1. A Party may not require that an enterprise of that Party that is a covered investment appoint to a senior management position an individual of a particular nationality. - 2.
+A Party may require that a majority of the board of directors, or a committee thereof, of an enterprise of that Party that is a covered investment be of a particular nationality or resident in the territory of the Party, provided that the requirement does not materially impair the ability of the investor to exercise control over its investment. - 3.
+Subject to its domestic law relating to the entry of aliens, each Party shall grant temporary entry to nationals employed by an investor of the other Party who seek to render managerial or executive services, or services that require specialized knowledge, to an investment of that investor in the territory of the Party.